gokberkgunes/hugo-personal-website/content/_index.md

 differential equations interesting. -->

-I am a free and open-source software advocate, and I believe that privacy, encryption and open software of for a free, modern society.
+I am a free and open-source software advocate, and I believe that privacy, encryption and open software are vital needs of a modern society to be free.
 Nevertheless, due to rapid technological advancements, sluggish regulations, and lacking content of education, people are unaware or apathetical of the potential issues.
 If you would like to understand more, start [here](https://www.privacyguides.org/en/basics/why-privacy-matters/).
 I try to preach and use free and open software.
 Some of the software I use are: